yitzchak/nontrivial-gray-streams/README.md

    with each other in CCL.
 The ANSI specification requires FILE-LENGTH to signal an TYPE-ERROR when the stream is not a FILE-STREAM.
-This requires subclassing FILE-STREAM in any class which wishes to implmenent FILE-LENGTH, but subclassing FILE-STREAM would make specializing STREAMP extraneous.
+This requires subclassing FILE-STREAM in any class which wishes to implement FILE-LENGTH, but subclassing FILE-STREAM would make specializing STREAMP extraneous.
 This is probably only resolvable by the addition of a generic FILE-STREAM-P, which has no corresponding function in the ANSI specification.